Meet the team and contact us so we can help answer any questions you may have.Learn More ›

 What safety guidelines are restaurants following?

-The Kent County Health Department has developed very specific health and safety guidelines for foodservice businesses to follow, building on advice and input from the U.S. Centers for Disease Control and Prevention, National Restaurant Association, Michigan Restaurant and Lodging Association, and West Michigan COVID-19 Business Coalition.
+During the pandemic, the Kent County Health Department developed very specific health and safety guidelines for food service businesses to follow, building on advice and input from the U.S. Centers for Disease Control and Prevention, National Restaurant Association, Michigan Restaurant and Lodging Association, and West Michigan COVID-19 Business Coalition.
+Many restaurants continue to follow these cleaning and sanitizing guidelines.

 Where can I get more information relating to COVID-19 health and safety?